ralfebert/GroupedSection/README.md

 ## Details

-* `GroupedSection#description` returns a nice formatted representation for debug output and test assertions.
+* `description` returns a formatted representation for debug output and test assertions.

   ```
   A